 Study Abroad Program Description

 In this interdisciplinary and academically rigorous program, you will have the opportunity to study alongside Dutch and other international students for a semester or full academic year at Vrije Universiteit Amsterdam (VU).
 Course offerings are highly specialized, focusing on research methodology across various disciplines including earth and life sciences, business and economics, social sciences, and humanities.

-VU follows a modular academic structure.
-The academic year is divided into six intensive periods, or blocks, with the option to take two or three classes per period.
-The academic year is divided into the following programs:
+VU's academic year is divided into six intensive "periods", or blocks, with the option to take two or three classes per period.
+Please find below the breakdown of these periods within ISA's program offerings*:

 All students will make course selections upon application to the program.
-This is a tentative selection as the final course schedule is not confirmed until VU confirms that the stated pre-requisites have been met.
+This is a tentative selection, as enrollment is not confirmed until VU confirms that the stated pre-requisites have been met.